edgelesssys/marblerun.sh/content/docs/getting-started/coordinator.md

 era -c coordinator-era.json -h $MARBLERUN -o marblerun.crt
 ```

+{{<note>}}
-*Note: On machines running Ubuntu, ~/.local/bin is only added to PATH when the directory exists when initializing your bash environment during login.
+On Ubuntu, `~/.local/bin` is only added to PATH when the directory exists when initializing your bash environment during login.
 You might need to re-login after creating the directory.
 Also, non-default shells such as `zsh` do not add this path by default.
-Therefore, if you receive `command not found: era` as an error message for a local user installation, either make sure ~/.local/bin was added to your PATH successfully or simply use the machine-wide installation method.*
+Therefore, if you receive `command not found: era` as an error message for a local user installation, either make sure `~/.local/bin` was added to your PATH successfully or simply use the machine-wide installation method.
+{{</note>}}

-Note that `coordinator-era.json` contains the *Packages* information for the Coordinator.
+The file `coordinator-era.json` contains the *Packages* information for the Coordinator.
 For our testing image this can be pulled from our GitHub releases:

 ```bash
 wget https://github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json